Rudy Vents to Trump That Bill Barr Is Screwing Up His Hunter Play

 “The president responded like, ‘I know, I know,’” one of these sources said, adding that Trump suggested he wouldn’t do it.

-White House and DOJ spokespeople did not respond to requests for comment on this story.
+White House spokespeople did not respond to requests for comment on this story.
+Justice Department spokeswoman Kerri Kupec declined to comment on Thursday morning.

 On Monday, Giuliani went on the Fox Business program hosted by Lou Dobbs to argue that his findings “could be used in a court of law…There's a trial here that could be done that would be fabulous for a trial lawyer, I'd love to try it.”